Sarah-Workman/project1_stopwatch/README.md

 ## Simple Stopwatch app

 ### Three button functionality

-start, stop, and reset.
+##Start, Stop, and Reset.
 Start will start a function that counts based on seconds.
 Stop will hold your timers place on the screen.
 Reset will clear all and end interval.

 Here are some common markdown samples: